TimothyOlanrewaju/FMCK-Canteen-App-Documentation-Site/docs/developers/Installation.md

 _Required Versions_: Python 3.8 or later.

-Note sure if you have Python installed on your machine, run `python --version` in your terminal or command prompt.
+Run `python --version` in your terminal or command prompt to check if Python is installed on your machine.

-## 2. Clone the Repository
+## 2. Clone the Github Repository

 Vist the projects' [repository](https://github.com/TimothyOlanrewaju/TastyBitesApp) on Github.
 Click on the **Code** button and then **Download ZIP**.